 In 2013, Ball used 3.49 million megawatt hours of energy, 4 percent less than in 2012.
-Our metal beverage, tinplate food and aerosol can businesses accounted for 89 percent of our total energy consumption in 2012.
-In these businesses, we measure our energy efficiency on a “per unit of production” basis.
-We improved energy efficiency by 4.2 percent during 2011 and 2012.
-In our slug and aerospace businesses, we also achieved significant energy efficiency improvements of 10 percent and more.
+Our metal beverage, tinplate food and aerosol can businesses accounted for 88 percent of our total energy consumption.
+In these businesses, we measure our energy efficiency on a “per unit of production” basis and, since 2009, increased our energy efficiency by 8 percent.
+In our slug and aerospace businesses, we achieved significant energy efficiency improvements of 10 percent and more since 2010.

-To significantly and cost effectively reduce our energy consumption, we developed a global energy strategy in 2011.
-It addresses energy supply and demand and requires the consideration of energy efficiency when making investment decisions.
+In 2011, to significantly and cost effectively reduce our energy consumption, we developed a global energy strategy that addresses energy supply and demand and requires the consideration of energy efficiency when making investment decisions.
 At Ball, we focus our energy efficiency efforts in six key areas (click link on top of this page).

 A Multifaceted Approach

-Ball’s management team is committed to energy improvements and invested approximately $18.5 million in energy savings projects between 2010 and 2012.
-These measures will result in estimated annual electricity savings of more than 61 million kilowatt hours and annual natural gas savings of approximately 77 million kilowatt hours.
-These savings exceed the annual energy consumption of more than 5,200 average U.S. households.
+Ball’s management team is committed to energy improvements and invested approximately $18.5 million in energy-saving projects in 2012 and 2013.
+These measures will generate an estimated electricity savings of 51 million kilowatt hours and natural gas savings of approximately 110 million kilowatt hours per year, exceeding the annual energy consumption of 6,100 average U.S. households.

-As a global company, we benefit greatly from exchanging information and best practices among our 64 manufacturing locations.
-Membership in programs, such as the U.S. Environmental Protection Agency’s “Energy Star” and Department of Energy “Better Buildings, Better Plants,” provide further tools and technical resources to enhance our efforts and allow us to learn from other organizations.
+As a global company, we benefit greatly from exchanging information and best practices among our manufacturing locations.
+Membership in programs, such as the U.S. Environmental Protection Agency’s “Energy Star” and Department of Energy “Better Buildings, Better Plants,” also provides tools and technical resources to enhance our efforts and allow us to learn from other organizations.

-We continue to work on further improving our energy data measurement and reporting capabilities during the reporting period.
-At the end of 2011, we had installed comprehensive energy information systems (EIS) in 13 plants which enable us to better understand and manage the energy consuming processes in our operations and improve total system performance.
+We continue to work on further improving our energy data measurement and reporting capabilities.
+By the end of 2013, we installed comprehensive energy information systems (EIS) in 17 plants, enabling us to better understand and manage energy consuming processes in our operations and improve total system performance.
 Other plants are realizing significant energy savings using smaller scope energy monitoring.
-We will install additional energy monitoring devices in our operations going forward.
+We will continue installing additional energy monitoring devices in our operations going forward.

-One focus area for improvement during the reporting period was line control optimization.
-When production lines stand still for a short period of time, not all of the equipment has to run on full power.
-By installing equipment that allows slowing or shutting down certain systems, such as variable-frequency drives (VFD) that control the speed of motors and pumps, we realize energy savings and reduce our carbon footprint.
+One focus area for improvement is line control optimization.
+When production lines stand still for short periods of time, all equipment should not run on full power.
+By installing equipment that allows slowing or shutting down certain systems, such as variable-frequency drives (VFD) that control motor and pump speed, we can realize energy savings and reduce our carbon footprint.

 Employee Awareness and Engagement